 To increase your chances of success and reduce the risk of launching a product nobody wants to buy, you need to change your perspective.
-Instead of aiming to go from idea to scale, I recommend focusing on the early stages of the innovation journey: specifically, the stages to take your product from idea to your first ten customers.
+Instead of aiming to go from idea to scale, I recommend focusing on the early stages of the B2B product innovation journey: specifically, the stages to take your product from idea to your first ten customers.

 In the world of enterprise software, every customer can be very different from each other, even if they belong to the same target market.
 For example, your enterprise customers might have different organizational structures, legacy systems to integrate with, distinct compliance requirements, etc.